Industry Placement Card

 - Apart from CSCS, which other certification schemes use the CSCS logo?

-There are 38 recognised CSCS Partner Card Schemes and their details can be found here.
+There are 38 recognised CSCS partner schemes, who collectively form the CSCS Alliance, and their details can be found here.

 - Does it matter which certification scheme a student gets an Industry Placement card from?